johnjago/awesome-uncopyright/README.md

 - [uncopyright.me](http://uncopyright.me/) - The story of creatives who share their work – for free.

 ## Resources
+- [Anti-Copyright](https://www.anticopyright.com/) - Describes how intellectual property is not the same as material property.
 - [CC0](https://creativecommons.org/choose/zero/) - Creative Commons page for the public domain.
 - [Unlicense](http://unlicense.org/) - Template for disclaiming copyright monopoly interest in software you have written.